ashwinvin/websurfx/docs/developing.md

 > **Note**
 > In the above command the dollar sign(**$**) refers to running the command in privileged mode by using utilities `sudo`, `doas`, `pkgexec`, or any other privileged access methods.

-- `Cargo-watch` installed on your system which will allow you to auto-build the project when any checks occur in the source code files in the codebase (`websurfx` directory).
+- `Cargo-watch` installed on your system which will allow you to auto-build the project when any checks occur in the source code files in the codebase (`anvesh` directory).
 Before you install `cargo-watch` on your system, make sure you have `cargo` installed on your system.
 To install `cargo-watch` run the following command:

 ```shell
 cargo install cargo-watch